karan-hub/Java-DSA/ArrayEasyMediumHard/Hard/MajorityElementII.md

 ## 💡 Intuition & Concept

-You can **have at most 2 elements** that appear more than ⌊n/3⌋ times.
+You can **have at most 2 elements** that appear more than ⌊RecursionBasic/3⌋ times.

 Why?

-Let’s say we had 3 elements that appeared more than n/3 times.
+Let’s say we had 3 elements that appeared more than RecursionBasic/3 times.

-Then their **combined count would be > n**, which is impossible.
+Then their **combined count would be > RecursionBasic**, which is impossible.
 Hence, there can be **at most 2 majority elements** in this case.

 ---

-## 🧠 Algorithm – Boyer-Moore Majority Voting (Extended for n/3)
+## 🧠 Algorithm – Boyer-Moore Majority Voting (Extended for RecursionBasic/3)

 ### ✅ Step-by-step logic: